Social Media

 Jurong Park Jurong Lake Gardens

-Image: Nparks – Clusia Cove water play area at Jurong Lake Garden
+Image credit: Nparks – Clusia Cove water play area at Jurong Lake Garden

-Clusia Cove within is where you’ll want to head when it gets too hot for the kiddos.
+Clusia Cove is where you’ll want to head when it gets too hot for the kiddos.
 The water playground experience of Clusia Cove is cleverly designed with tidal patterns, surface ripples and directional currents that mimic the water movement of coastal shores.

 Jurong lake gardens

-Image: Nparks – Clusia Cove water playground
+Image credit: Nparks – Clusia Cove water playground

 Kids can wade in and control the water flow using the sluice gates, muck about in the cool pools and follow the channels that lead to rock pools.
 Don’t worry it’s pretty shallow here (about shin deep).
 There’s also a closed-loop water recycling system that treats water naturally without chemicals.
 There’s a café near Clusai Cove, called Fusion Spoon for casual Western and Asian dining and restrooms for taking a shower and cleaning up after the fun.